apify/apify-docs/docs/tasks/create.md

 ### Create a Task for a public actor

 Tasks can also be set up for actors made by someone else.
-Just [search the store](https://apify.com/store) to find an actor you want to use, try it out, and if you like it, you can create a task from it with a single click of a button - the same as for your actor.
+Just [search the store](https://apify.com/store) to find an actor you want to use and click the try button to create a task from it.